notarock/what-should-I-do/README.md

 A cure for boredom.

 A small command-line utility to help you stay productive even if there's nothing to.
-It's like rolling a nice, but with stuff you actually want to get done.
+It's like rolling a dice, but with stuff you actually want to get done.

 ### Usage